hermeznetwork/docs/docs/users/coordinator.md

 cd tools
 ```

-In this example we are working with `circuit-344-32-236-64_hez1.zkey`, which correspods to a circuit with 344 transactions, 32 levels, 256 maxL1Tx and 64 maxFeeTx.
+In this example we are working with `circuit-344-32-236-64_hez1.zkey`, which corresponds to a circuit with 344 transactions, 32 levels, 256 maxL1Tx and 64 maxFeeTx.

 - Generate an input file